 Remember that dog skin and hair differ from human skin and hair — you will need special cleaning products.

-It is imperative that those who will be dog grooming at home invest in shampoo and conditioning products that are designed specifically for dogs.
+It is imperative that those owners who will be dog grooming at home invest in shampoo and conditioning products that are designed specifically for dogs.
 Human products can be harmful to pets, causing damage to their already-sensitive skin.

 Take precautions to prevent your dog from being injured during the grooming session.

 Some dogs do not enjoy being pampered during a grooming session.
 They may become rambunctious or try to get away.
 To help prevent this and to keep your dog from inadvertently slipping during its bath, purchase and use a dog bath mat every time you begin grooming.